-Some versions of the drugs used to prevent pregnancy – particularly those with high doses of estrogen, some types of progestin and certain dosing schedules – appeared to boost the risk, according to a review of 20 years of health system electronic pharmacy records.
+Some versions of birth control medication — particularly those with high doses of estrogen, some types of progestin and certain dosing schedules — appeared to boost the risk, according to a review of 20 years of health system electronic pharmacy records.

 But the alarming-sounding results don’t mean that anyone should stop taking birth control pills or change their brands — at least not without first talking a health care provider, said Dr. Owen Montgomery, a spokesman for the American College of Obstetricians and Gynecologists.

 Most women don’t take the high-risk pills, he noted, and low-dose estrogen posed no increased risk, according to the study published Friday in the journal Cancer Research.